JulienPeloton/s4cmb/README.rst

     python setup.py install

-Make sure you have correct permissions (otherwise just add --user).
+Make sure you have correct permissions (otherwise just add --user at the end of the command).
 You can also directly use the code by updating manually your PYTHONPATH.
 Just add in your bashrc: